Thabo Sefolosha: Chicago Bulls (2006–2009)

 Sefolosha was taken with the 13th pick of the 2006 NBA draft by the Philadelphia 76ers and promptly traded to the Chicago Bulls for the 16th pick (Rodney Carney), and cash considerations.
 In an article on Bulls.com, Sefolosha was quoted saying "I was certainly surprised (at the draft) when someone came up and said that I was the next to be picked.
 I thought maybe he had made a mistake or something.
 But a few minutes later he came back and told me that not only was I going to be picked, but that I was going to be traded to Chicago, which really got me excited."

-Bulls head coach Scott Skiles cited Sefolosha's wingspan and past pro basketball experience as reasons why the Bulls were interested in him.
+Bulls head coach Scott Skiles cited that Sefolosha's wingspan and past pro basketball experience as reasons why the Bulls were interested in him.
 "Thabo's got great physical gifts that, frankly, a lot of guys in the league just don't have.
 He's got tremendous length and has really quick hands, he grabs your attention whenever you watch him play.
 It's easy to see that he knows what he's doing out there.
 You can tell he likes to play defense, too.
 He's eager to get after it."

 After the NBA summer leagues finished, ESPN asked several NBA talent scouts and executives to rank the summer league players, and Sefolosha scored high.
 "He excelled at just about everything," reported one of the professionals.
 "Thabo Sefolosha showed that he's going to be able to step in right away and contribute to the Bulls."